piglatiao/Jailbreaks/Anthropic/Claude 4/README.md

 - Feel free to remove the /info block if you don't need to ask about meth recipes or whatever lol)

 ## Sonnet - Perplexity Beta
-In progress, possibly even less stable.
+Trying out new stuff, possibly even less stable.
 Same usage as above.

 ## claude.ai Project Instructions 0.1.0 (beta version, highly unstable)
+June 02 update: Currently a bit behind the game, the power really dies down several messages in, I'll have to revisit one of these weekends.
+I currently recommend Loki from r/ClaudeAIJailbreak, or from the r/AI_NSFW discord, ZhonLord's Roleplay stuff or Nyx

 I welcome clear, useful feedback.
 But if you @ me with "doesnt work" and nothing else, I'm deffo blocking you omg

 ### How to use
 Just paste in Project instructions.
 Mostly tested on Sonnet but should work on Opus too since it's generally easier

-I've been running this with ALL TOOLS OFF.
-Not sure how much it matters but I figure the fewer system instructions screaming "Claude", the better
+I've been running this all tools off, but Artifacts may help.

 ### Tips
 - Don't use extended thinking until you're pretty deep in.